My mum was an incredible role model. Growing up, I knew that I could be a leader and make a difference. Gender wasn’t a factor.

 I’ve seen the best and the worst of the mining industry.
 I’ve been told I don’t belong.
 I’m only 30 and I’ve still been ‘the first woman to…’ a handful of times.
 But I know that’s not the norm.
 Things are getting better.
 I’ve been given amazing opportunities, I’ve worked to improve the productivity and safety of my team.
 I’m the youngest Superintendent at Greater Hope Downs [in Western Australia].
 I’m a strong operational leader and proof that women shouldn’t just be relegated to periphery roles in mining.
 My hope is that one day we reach a critical mass where there is no typical leader.
 Everyone should be free to choose their career and not be hindered by social barriers.

-Katie is superintendent, Development, Drill and Blast in our Pilbara iron ore business.
+Katie is superintendent, Operations Centre Bauxite in our Aluminium business.
 She was also a finalist in the Outstanding Young Woman in Resources category for The Chamber of Minerals and Energy of Western Australia 2020 Women in Resources Awards.